aterzis-google/data-plan-api/mobile_data_plan_api_v4_2.md

 *   The DPA returns a 503 UNAVAILABLE error code indicating that it is unavailable.

-The error cases and causes for the eligibility API call are the same as the ones defined in Section [5.2.3](#5-2-3-error-cases).
+The error causes for the eligibility API call are the same as the ones defined in Section [5.2.3](#5-2-3-error-cases).
 Otherwise, the DPA SHALL return a 200-OK response.
 The format of a successful response is: